rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 ```

 Hooray!

+### Exercises

+_Refining the specification of `min3`_: The specification we wrote is
+a bit loose: It says the result value should be smaller than `x`, `y`,
+and `z`, but it does not say that it must be equal to one of these.
+For example, a function that always returns `0` would satisfy this
+spec specification.
+Improve it.

 ??? note "(Optional) Verifying `min3`"
     Property-based testing is great for increasing our confidence that the function satisfies its specification, but we might also want to _verify_ this formally.
 Run `cn verify <filename>` on the buggy version to produce this output: